 Seed cycling is the practice of using the nutrient powers of a variety of seeds as medicine for your menstrual cycle.
-There isn’t much scientific evidence for its benefits because reliable studies have not been conducted, but it has been used in alternative medicine for a long time.
+It is said to be beneficial for hormone balance.
+There isn’t much scientific evidence for its benefits.
+This is because reliable studies have not been conducted.
+The practice of seed cycling has been used in alternative medicine for a long time.

 What’s the evidence for seed cycling?

-Most reports of seed cycling benefits are either anecdotal or based on the hormone supportive nutrients and healthy fats in the seeds.
-One small study showed possible benefits for fertility.
-Another small study found possible benefits for oestrogen balance before menopause.
+Most reports of seed cycling benefits are either anecdotal.
+They are often based on the hormone supportive nutrients and healthy fats in the seeds.
+Small studies have shown sesame and flaxseeds can help to regulate the menstrual cycle.

 Four nutrient dense seeds

-A specific combination of nutritious seeds is thought to support the different phases of your cycle.
+A specific combination of nutritious seeds is said to support the different phases of your cycle.
 The four raw seeds used are flax, pumpkin, sesame and sunflower seeds.

-These tiny seeds are mighty in their power for supporting hormone harmony throughout your cycle.
-Their nutrients and healthy fats help to support and regulate our sex hormones.
+These tiny seeds are mighty in their nutrient powers.
+The nutrients may support hormone harmony throughout your cycle.
+Seed cycling is not an evidence-based practice but their nutrients and healthy fats can help to support and regulate our sex hormones.